What is FGE?

 Why start an FGE chapter?

-According to the University System of Georgia’s Destination Teaching website, “There is a critical need for qualified teachers in Georgia; teachers who are professionally trained and certified to work with Georgia’s diverse and growing population.”
-(Source: http://www.destinationteaching.org/).
+It’s no secret that our nation–including Georgia–is experiencing a teacher shortage.
 A large percentage of Georgia’s teaching workforce is at or nearing retirement age, and additional factors in the rising demand for teachers are increases in student enrollment and the loss of large numbers of novice teachers.
+Furthermore, according to a report by NPR (https://www.gpb.org/news/2023/03/23/6-things-know-about-us-teacher-shortages-and-how-solve-them), for nearly a decade, fewer people have been going to school to become teachers.
 Clearly, our state needs to increase the number of capable, caring teachers available to Georgia’s classrooms.
 FGE chapters serve not only to encourage young people into the noble profession of teaching, they also begin to prepare them for the realities of the classroom.
 As we like to say, FGE gives students a chance to explore teaching “from the other side of the desk.”

 Is FGE an approved CTSO in Georgia?

-FGE is approved as a CTSO for the Education pathways (ECE and TAP); however, FGE does not receive Perkins funding, so FGE advisors are not eligible for extended day pay.
+While FGE is a student organization that supports the Education and Training pathways in the state, it is not approved as a CTSO for the Education pathways (ECE and TAP).
 A number of schools nevertheless choose to affiliate their education pathway classes with FGE because of the specific focus on education.
 FGE is an opportunity for those students interested in teaching to be connected to a larger network of students with similar interests and goals.
 It also serves as an opportunity for those students who might not yet be eligible to enroll in an education course (e.g., freshmen and sophomores), who don’t have room in their schedules for the education elective, or who may not be sure enough that they are interested in teaching to commit to a course.
 FGE is a broader opportunity for more students and can serve as a feeder program to the education pathway.

 Can we establish an FGE chapter if our school doesn’t offer any education pathway courses?